 When family members can't stop bickering over temperatures, Nest has a function to give you the upper hand.

-Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
 This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest: